ChristopherDurand/contact-manager/README.md

 # contact-manager
 This simple app uses a file-based storage to manage contacts, Express to handle api calls, and handlebars to render the front-end.

 It automatically populates a list of tags to filter contacts by.

-One can add contacts an

-### Potential improvements
- - Refactor to use a `json` database locally, or perhaps a mongoDB provider
- - Implement browsing history functionality -- currently, the path in the browser is not useful for the user.
-I could accomplish this by refactoring into React.
- - After refactoring into a database, implement user creation and login
-   - Then I could have user-specific contact displays
+Typing in the search bar automatically updates the list.

+#### Bugs
+ - With an active search query, toggle some tags.
+This will cause the application to behave as though there is no search query until the search query is modified.